pavitramandal37/Data-Interp-Web-Analytics/README.md

 # Data-Interpretation-Web-Analytics-Nourish.ie

-In this project going to create Google Looker Studio dashboards for the live company Nourish or a company of your choice that you have Google Analytics access to and deliver a report.
+In this project going to create Google Looker Studio dashboards for the live company Nourish having Google Analytics access to and deliver a report.
 This should include a thorough review of available reports/data with the inclusion of dummy date where required.
 There is no presentation requirement.

 The report should include the following detail: